emilsw/ew/index.md

  - Get more visitors (SEO, PPC, social media, content marketing, ads and etc.);
  - Get more money from your existing visitors and customers (optimization).

 Sure, you need visitors foremost, but money spent on acquiring more of them disappears as soon as they leave without buying anything.
-Paid advertising is only getting more expensive and SEO is only getting harder....
+Plus paid advertising is only getting more expensive and SEO is only getting harder....

+&nbsp;

+### Every day that passes you by is a day of lost potential revenue. ###

+Last month, a healthy number of your visitors were perfectly ready to buy from you but for some reason they didn’t.

+And this month, approximately the same amount of visitors (or even more) won’t buy either.

+Think about how many sales you lose this way on a yearly basis.[People are losing millions](https://medium.com/@jasonfried/how-we-lost-and-found-millions-by-not-a-b-testing-e70f27dd783e)

+You are missing a lot of opportunities and if you only keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.

 &nbsp;